fabiano/dotnet-ossindex/README.md

 # dotnet-ossindex

-A .NET Core global tool to list vulnerable Nuget packages.
+A .NET Core global tool to check for vulnerable Nuget packages.

 The **dotnet-ossindex** checks the packages for known vulnerabilities using the [Sonatype OSS Index API](#sonatype-oss-index).